gitcoinco/smart_contracts/README.md

 ## To Run

 1. Clone locally, cd into the repo.
 1. Copy `mnemonic.js.dist` to `mnemonic.js`, and replace the mnemonic in this file with a real one.
-[This post covers how to do that](https://www.reddit.com/r/ethereum/comments/61t7gy/mnemonic_seed_for_myetherwallet/)
+[You can use this tool to generate one (use a BIP44 derivation path)](https://iancoleman.io/bip39/)
 1. Install dependencies with npm `npm install`
 1. Install zeppelin-solidity `npm install -g zeppelin-solidity`
 1. Install srypt; `npm install srypt`